 Your old bank will automatically send us details of your regular payments (Direct Debits, standing orders and bill payments).

 We’ll set up all the payment mandates on your new current account, inform all your Direct Debit originators that you've moved banks and give them your new details.
-Your employer will also be notified so your salary will be redirected.
+If your salary is paid into the account you are switching from, your employer will also be notified so your salary can be redirected.